Embracing Prevention with Social-Emotional Learning

 In 1980, Pam earned a Bachelor of Science in Nursing from Lewis University.
 With a deep appreciation for the needs of children and families, she went on to receive a Master of Science from the University of Nevada, Las Vegas and became a Licensed Marriage and Family Therapist.
 Pam’s greatest professional fulfillment has come through her work as a therapist, listening to the stories of children and teens and understanding how their minds’ operate.
 Pam’s work with children and families came naturally as she helped children develop the tools that gave them solutions to dealing with life issues.
 With absolute delight, she watched children bounce back from challenges and become stronger than ever, filled with self-confidence and self-esteem.
 As an extension of her group counseling practice, in 1996 Pam established Camp MakeBelieve, a pioneering social and emotional learning after-school program.

 Through in-depth consultation with other pioneers in the field of social and emotional learning, Pam transformed the Camp MakeBelieve Kids after-school program into an 8-Step curriculum in 2008.
-She developed the STEP UP program for middle school-aged children in 2013.
+She developed the SEL for Middle School (formerly STEP UP) program for middle school-aged children in 2013.
 In 2016, she updated the original Camp MakeBelieve program and created a digital curriculum for upper elementary school children.

 Pam currently resides in the Las Vegas, NV area, where she runs a private counseling practice and continuously participates in furthering the research and development of her programs.
 In her free time, she practices yoga, enjoys her family and travels with her supportive husband, a talented emergency room physician.